protocaller/ProtoCaller/README.rst

 Getting Started
 ---------------

-There are a few examples in the examples/ subfolder which you can run to see how ProtoCaller works.
-More detailed documentation for the software will be added in the future.
+There are a few examples which you can find either in the examples/ subfolder or in the "Examples" section of the documentation which you can run to see how ProtoCaller works.